Global Impact of Climate Change

 Global Consequences

-While a localised temperature change of 2°C or 3°C may not seem serious, it has grave consequences on a global scale because this temperature increase directly impacts the sustainability of water, food supplies, ecosystems, coastal stability and public health.
+Climate change has grave consequences on a global scale because the temperature increase directly impacts the sustainability of water, food supplies, ecosystems, coastal stability and public health.